GATERAGE/.github/profile/README.md

 - **Innovate and Enhance**: Develop new features or improve existing functionalities of the RAGE engine.
 - **Integration**: Seamlessly integrate RAGE with other AI components to create more efficient and powerful systems.
 - **Collaboration**: Work alongside fellow developers, share ideas, and combine expertise to push the boundaries of what's possible with RAGE.
-- **Expression of RAGE as agnostic UI incorporating Vectara and together.ai components for dynamic training as machine dreaming
+- **Expression of RAGE**: as agnostic UI incorporating Vectara and together.ai components for dynamic training as machine dreaming

 ## Getting Started